 - Discuss your expectations with the research assistant and supervise his/her work.

 - Provide feedback to your student on an ongoing basis.
 Take time to conduct a formal evaluation of the student's work as evaluations play a critical role in a student's learning.

 - Regularly review a time-tracking spreadsheet to ensure your assistant's work hours are reported accurately.
 Note that all payroll and timekeeping processes will be managed by OUR staff - these will not be the responsibility of your departmental staff.

-- Submit a brief report on your assistant’s work by Monday, December 5th and Friday, May 5th.
+- Submit a brief report on your assistant’s work by December 20, 2023 and May 15, 2024.
 Feedback from faculty on how the program is working is essential to the development and modification of this program for future years.